Clarifai/old-docs/portal-guide/data/collectors/collectors.md

 # Collectors

-## Collectors
+## What are Collectors and why are they useful

 > Collectors are available with Professional and Enterprise plans to help you manage data ingestion at scale.

+An AI model is only as good as the data that it is trained on.
+However, it is not always possible to have enough data, or data with proper rights to train such a good model.
+It is here that Collectors become extraodinarily useful.

 Collectors capture input data for your app.
-They enable you to pipe in data from production models automatically, and are the key to unlocking many platform training capabilities like active learning.
+They enable you to pipe in data from production models automatically, and you can use this data to further refine your models.
 You can create app-level collectors to monitor specific models and specify sampling rules for triggering data ingestion.
 Collectors can only collect data from apps where you are the app owner.

+Collectors are available with Essential and Enterprise plans

 ### Creating a new collector